Stutiporwal1/Stutiporwal1/README.md

 ## About Me

-I am a passionate and dedicated learner focused on Web Development, and Data Science.
+I am a passionate and dedicated learner focusing on Data Science.
 With hands-on experience in MERN and python built projects, I love building projects that solve real-world problems using data-driven approaches.

 I enjoy creating user-friendly web applications, and upskilling in areas of Data Analysis.